 Heart-rending love stories that immerse you in another time period.

-It was long-listed for the 2023 Page Turner
+It was a Finalist in the 2024 Page Turner Awards’ Writing Award.

-I talk about the (ongoing process) of writing and revising this novel in my monthly newsletter, which you can sign up for here.
+I talk about my journey of writing, revising, and querying this novel in my newsletter, which you can sign up for here.

 And as a thank you for subscribing, I’ll send you a playlist I’ve curated especially for the novel.